swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   ///     must be greater or equal to zero, and less than `count`. subscript(unchecked byteOffset: Int) -> UInt8 { get set }

+  /// Mutate the elements of a typed span as raw bytes.
+  @_lifetime(&mutableSpan)
+  init<T>(mutating mutableSpan: inout MutableSpan<T>)
+    where T: ConvertibleFromRawBytes & ConvertibleToRawBytes

   /// Convert a typed span to a raw span.
   @_lifetime(copy span)
   init<T: ConvertibleToRawBytes>(_ span: consuming MutableSpan<T>)